alacrity-aya/Shinku/README.md

 1. XDP program (xdp_rx): Handles ingress traffic.
 It parses DNS queries, performs cache lookups, and serves cached responses using XDP_TX.
 2. TC program (tc_tx): Handles egress traffic.
 It captures DNS responses destined for clients and forwards them to userspace via a ring buffer.
-3. Userspace (dns-cache): Receives responses from the ring buffer, validates and decompresses them, then stores the data into the BPF arena and cache_map.
+3. Userspace (shinku): Receives responses from the ring buffer, validates and decompresses them, then stores the data into the BPF arena and cache_map.

 ```text
        +----------+         +----------+         +------------+